KumarRobotics/ublox/README.md

   - Added an implementation of `ComponentInterface` called `UbloxAdrUdr` for ADR/UDR devices.
 It which subscribes to `NavATT` and ESF messages and configures useAdr.
 The diagnostics monitor specific to these devices is not implemented.
 This class has not been tested on a hardware device.
   - Added a partial implementation of `UbloxTim` for TIM devices which subscribes to `RxmRAWX` and `RxmSFRBX` messages.
 The `getRosParams()`, `configureUblox()`, and `initializeDiagnostics()` methods are unimplemented.
   - Added a skeleton class for `UbloxFts` for FTS devices which is unimplemented.
 See the `ublox_gps` `node.cpp` and `node.h` files.
   - Changed how GNSS is configured in firmware version 8.
 The documentation recommends a cold restart after reconfiguring the GNSS, and will reset the device if it receives a `CfgGNSS` message, even if the settings do not change.
 For firmware version 8, before reconfiguring, the node first checks if the current GNSS settings are the same as the desired settings.
 If so, it will not send a CfgGNSS message to the device.
-After reconfiguring, it will cold reset the device, based on the `reset_mode` configured by the user.
+After reconfiguring, it will cold reset the GNSS.
   - Migrated I/O initialization to the `Gps` class from the `Node` class.
   - INF messages are now printed to the ROS console.
   - Changed how debug statements are displayed.
 If the debug parameter is set to 1 or greater, it prints debug messages.